wifisensing/PicoScenes-Manual/source/features_pricing.rst

     "Rich Hardware Support", "PicoScenes supports COTS NICs (AX210/AX200, QCA9300, and IWL5300) and SDR Devices (NI USRP Series and Hack RF One).
 See :doc:`/hardware`.","**✓**","**✓**"
     "Hardware Interoperability","Frame transmission and CSI measurement among heterogeneous hardware.
 See :ref:`interoperability`. ","**✓**","**✓**"
     "Easy Installation","Out-of-box experience.
-Easy installation on Ubuntu 20.04 and 22.04 in less than 10 mins.
+Easy installation on Ubuntu 22.04 in less than 10 mins.
 No kernel or driver compilations.
 Debian *apt* based upgrading.
 See :doc:`/installation`.","**✓**","**✓**"
     "PicoScenes MATLAB Toolbox","Parsing the .csi files in MATLAB via Drag'n'Drop.
 See :doc:`/matlab`.","**✓**","**✓**" "Plugins Development","Allowing users to implement their own ISAC measurement protocols, like round-trip CSI measurements or spectrum scanning.
 See :doc:`/plugin` ","**✓**","**✓**"
     "Best in class Documentation","https://ps.zpj.io","**✓**","**✓**"